Galaxy High School: Synopsis

-Two Earth teenagers are accepted into the intergalactic high school Galaxy High School on the fictional asteroid Flutor.
-The teenage boy, Doyle Cleverlobe, was a skilled athlete and popular, while the teenage girl Aimee Brighttower was shy and, as the theme song states, "the smartest girl in school, not very popular, not very cool."
+Two human teenagers from Earth are accepted into the intergalactic high school Galaxy High School on the fictional asteroid Flutor.
+The boy is Doyle Cleverlobe, a skilled athlete and popular.
+The girl, Aimee Brighttower, is shy and, as the theme song states, "the smartest girl in school, not very popular, not very cool."

-But once in space, their roles are somewhat reversed.
-The alien teenagers seem to accept the not-so-popular Aimee, while Doyle tends to rub the aliens the wrong way.
-Although Doyle finds himself an outcast and has difficulties adjusting, Aimee does not abandon him, and suggests he can make friends and bring glory to Galaxy High through his excellent sporting abilities, which he does by winning a championship in "psych-hockey", which Galaxy High had always lost in the past.
-The show drops many hints of a budding romance between Doyle and Aimee, but it was never given time to grow as the show was not renewed for a second season.
+However, at the new school, the humans' identities are somewhat reversed: the teenaged aliens seem to accept the not-so-popular Aimee, while Doyle is found to be irritating.
+Doyle becomes an outcast and has difficulties adjusting, but Aimee does not abandon him.
+She suggests he can make friends and bring glory to Galaxy High through his excellent athletic abilities.
+He wins a championship in "psych-hockey", which Galaxy High had always lost in the past.
+The show drops many hints of a budding romance between Doyle and Aimee, but it did not materialize; it was never given time to grow, as the show was not renewed for a second season.

-The aliens in the school include Gilda Gossip, the girl with a big mouth (or rather mouths), Booey Bubblehead, an absent-minded girl with a bubble for a head, Milo de Venus, the six-armed class president, Beef (a chicken-like alien) and the Bonk Bunch who bully Doyle (and just about every student at Galaxy High), and the Creep, a small alien resembling something between a fat cherub and a yellow marshmallow who has a huge crush on Aimee, which often revealed itself as he serenaded like a Las Vegas lounge singer.
-The teachers are even more unusual than the students: Ms. Biddy McBrain has a light bulb attached to her head, while Coach Frogface eats flies and Professor Icenstein has to keep his classroom cold to keep him from melting.
+Aliens at the school include Gilda Gossip, the girl with a big mouth (or rather mouths), Booey Bubblehead, an absentminded girl with a bubble for a head; Milo de Venus, the six-armed class president; Beef (a chicken-like alien) and the Bonk Bunch, the school bullies; and the Creep, a small alien resembling something between a fat cherub and a yellow marshmallow who has a huge crush on Aimee, which often revealed itself as he serenaded like a Las Vegas lounge singer.
+The teachers are even more unusual than the students: Ms. Biddy McBrain has a light bulb attached to her head, while Coach Frogface eats flies, and Professor Icenstein who must keep his classroom cold so he will not melt.